alchemy-fr/Phraseanet-Docs/en/Admin/Maintenance.rst

 You can setup your application in maintenance mode to prevent user from login and display an alert message on the frontpage.
+This configuration has to be done in the *config.yml* file.
 Please refer to the :doc:`admin manual </Admin/Configuration>`.